-Skylight 47 https://skylight47poetry.wordpress.com/ ‘Possibly Ireland’s most interesting publication’.
+Skylight 47 https://skylight47poetry.wordpress.com/ Their blurb states that they are ‘possibly Ireland’s most interesting publication’.
 Based in Galway.
 Current editors: Bernie Crawford, Nicki Griffin, Marie Cadden and Ruth Quinlan.
-Interesting, newspaper-style journal.
+Interesting, broadsheet-style journal.
 They published a glowing review of my first collection, and also some poems, so I have a crush!

 Spontaneity http://spontaneity.org/issue-9/haunts/ A delicious new journal, curated by Ruth McKee.
 Ekphrastic responses to visual art.
 This one’s going to get better and better.

 Stanzas http://stanzas.ie/Upcoming/ Connected to the Stanzas festival in Limerick, curated by Shane Vaughan, this is a monthly ‘chapbook’, looking for poems, graphics and stories.
 They welcome work by newcomers.

 Stony Thursday http://www.writing.ie/guest-blogs/submissions-for-stony-thursday/

 An annual anthology from Limerick.
 It doesn’t seem to have an online website.
 I have had work published in this, but found out about it via writing.ie, a very useful website.